Guidelines for Authors

 Manuscripts must be organized using a clear hierarchy of headings and subheadings.
 While authors may establish their own subheading titles, they should have divisions correlating to “background” (no heading necessary), “methods,” “results,” and “discussion.”

 We ask authors to follow the consolidated criteria for reporting qualitative research (COREQ) developed by Tong, Sainsbury, and Craig (2007).
 In addition to reporting key elements, we ask authors to explain briefly why they used their chosen methodological approach, sampling strategy, and sample size.
+Authors submitting to NIB should demonstrate how they have ensured the quality of their research.
+Standards for qualitative research for authors and peer reviewers are available here.

 Articles may be up to 7,500 words.
 Learn more about what NIB offers to qualitative researchers.